 Yes, it can.

 Grapes and raisins are a particularly toxic food to dogs and should never be included in their diet as they can damage their kidneys.
-Even a small handful can cause illness and it doesn't matter which kind of grape, or color, the effect is still the same.
+Even a small handful can cause illness and it doesn't matter which kind of grape, or colour, the effect is still the same.

 The function of the kidneys is to remove toxins from the body, so if the kidneys are damaged and malfunctioning, it will cause a build-up of toxins, which could lead to renal failure and in extreme cases, eventual death.